 Since 1913, French pharmacies have not been permitted to use a red cross which is reserved for humanitarian and medical services.
 So why the green cross?

-For some, the colour recognises the green armbands of military pharmacists.
+For some, the color recognizes the green armbands of military pharmacists.
 Others suggest it has been chosen because the origins of many drugs come from plants, flowers or vegetables.
 It is certainly true that amongst the range of medicines offered, your pharmacist may often recommend herbal or homeopathic remedies.
 Homeopathy is particularly popular in France where it is the leading alternative therapy.
-It is also recognised by the French medical community.
+It is also recognized by the French medical community.
 As many as 70 percent of physicians are receptive to homeopathy and consider it effective.